ericniebler/stl2/review/2010808 Batavia review.md

 DS: `cnt` -> `n` or something else, but not `count` as that is a function name. [change to `length`]

 CC (Drive-by): The specialization of `readable_traits` is unnecessary given the specialization of `iterator_traits`. [struck]

+[counted.iter.op.const]
+CC: Strike p1 and declaration that precedes it [replace with DMIs and defaulted constructor]. [fixed]